frappe/manual_erpnext_com/manual_erpnext_com/www/videos/learn/subcontracting.md

 **Duration: 4:36**

-Stock Entry is a stock transaction, used for multiple purposes like inter-warehouse Material Transfer, Material Receipt for updating balance, Material Issue etc.
+Subcontracting is a type of job contract that seeks to outsource certain types of work to other companies.

-This video tutorial walks you through on how to enter values in the Stock Entry based on Purpose selected.
+There are warehouses masters created in order to carryout subcontracting transaction.
+This video walks you through various steps involved like creating BOM, transfer raw-material to subcontractor, receiving processed goods from subcontractor.